seagram/seagram.dev/src/pages/posts/foxfibre.md

 layout: ../../layouts/ArticleLayout.astro
 title: "foxfibre has revolutionized cotton"
 date: 12/04/2024
+order: 6
 ---

 Montreal-based brand, Naked and Famous, has ignited the widespread appeal in selvedge denim in the past decade.
 Known for their blend of classic silhouettes and a perpetual stream of denim innovations, they cater to the “denim-head” who appreciate both timeless quality and bold innovation.
 Their latest Fall/Winter 2024 collection showcases an unassumingly special release: the All Natural FoxFibre Selvedge.
 This 15oz Japanese denim quietly stands out due to its weft crafted from FoxFibre, a fabric rarely discussed in the denim world despite its revolutionary nature and history.

 Born in 1955 in Woodside, California, Sally Fox grew up as one of eight children in her household.
 At the age of 12, she bought her first spindle with money earned from babysitting, marking the start of a soon to be lifelong journey.
 Sally went on to study biology at California State Polytechnic University and subsequently joined the Peace Corps where she traveled to Gambia, West Africa.
 There she studied the environmental challenges affecting local rice and peanut crops, witnessing firsthand the damage caused by pesticides.
 Astonished by the harm she witnessed, she returned to California and earned her Master’s degree in pest management from the University of California.